wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XII.

-Capture of the British sloop cf war Frolic, of 22 guns, by the United States' sloop of war Wasp, of 18 guns.
+Capture of the British sloop of war Frolic, of 22 guns, by the United States' sloop of war Wasp, of 18 guns.

 NOW the strong ships of war of the kingdom of Great Britain were spread over the whole face of the waters of the ocean.